 5. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
 If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
 Mississippi has a look back period of 5 years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.
 Mississippi considers anything owned as an asset, barring exemptions.
 Financial eligibility is reviewed once a year with no time limit on how long care services can be given.

-Exempt Assets for an applicant in Mississippi include:
+Exempt Assets for 2023 for an applicant in Mississippi include:

 i. $4,000 or less in cash/non-exempt assets if single.
 If the assets exceed the limit on the first of the month the applicant is ineligible for the entire month.

 ii.
 Personal belongings if the equity value is $4,000 or less.

 iii.
 One home is exempt (equity limit $688,000) if planning to return, a spouse, a child under 21, or a disabled person resides in it.
 The house can be transferred with no penalty to the spouse; a natural, adopted, or step child who is under 21, blind or disabled; a sibling who has equity interest in the home and lived with the institutionalized individual one year prior to institutionalization; or another adult, who lived with the resident and provided care for at least two years thereby delaying institutionalization.

 iv.
 Up to two motor vehicles may be excluded.

 v.
 Burial spaces for family members if under $4,000.
 Moneys saved for funeral expenses are not counted if $6,000 or less.